 - Exhibition catalog, work from Baseline, Projections and Dimensions, Parity, and Traces, 2015 5

 In this work, a "diagonal-path" from a hypercube, randomly chosen between 11 and 15 dimensions, is drawn.
 A diagonal-path is a multiple-segmented line where each change of direction indicates the passage through a single dimension (diagonal paths were introduced into my work in "Dimensions I" in 1978).
 3

 Horizontal lines are attached to the line at each change of dimension, i.e. the horizontal lines are drawn through the y-value of each vertex of the diagonal path when it is projected into 2-D. The spaces between the horizontal lines on either side (left/right) of the diagonal-path are filled with distinct sets of randomly chosen colors.
 The same procedure also calculates lines and colors in the vertical direction through the x-value of each vertex.
 The vertical lines are not drawn, but the resulting color sets are retained.
 This procedure creates four color sets from which three are randomly chosen to construct the resulting image.
 By overlaying the color sets successively, unpredictable constellations appear.

 The color spaces and horizontal lines move with the structure when the diagonal path (white line) is in slow motion (rotating in hyper-dimensional space and then projected into 2-D), and can be observed in my real-time computer animation works.

 The animation algorithm of P1622 contains random variations of speed and suites of stills, adding a musical rhythm to this work.
-The works on canvas P1611 are therefore instants from this animation.
+The works on canvas P1611 are therefore instances from this animation.
 The algorithm is described above.
-This part of Artificiata II was published in a fold-out catalog in 2013.
+This part of Artificiata II was first published in a fold-out catalog in 2013.
 4